sam-pop/cookBook/README.md

 ### Note

-Since we are using the free developer version of the [EDAMAM recipe API](https://www.edamam.com/) we are limited to 5 API calls per minute.
+Since we are using the _free_ developer version of the [EDAMAM recipe API](https://www.edamam.com/) we are limited to 5 API calls per minute.

+So if you encounter any problems while using the site - just give it a minute :)